narendra53/mega-snap-merge/privacy.md

 ---

 ## **2. How Your Data Is Used**
-Any images or documents you choose to process are used **solely for the purpose of merging, scanning, or exporting**.
+Any images or documents you choose to process are used **solely for merging, scanning, or exporting**.
 The app does **not** upload, share, or send your data anywhere.

 ---